-Serene surroundings, clear waters, limestone formations, secret beaches, and lagoons… it’s all that I hear from travelers who had been there.
+Serene surroundings, clear waters, limestone formations, secret beaches, and lagoons… it’s all that I hear from travelers who had been in El Nido, Palawan.

-I was a little disheartened though because of the bad weather we were having.
-Typhoon Quedan traveled with us and the coast guard didn’t allow anyone to go to other islands and secret beaches.
+So when I got the chance, I decided to go on a vacation to this paradise.
+I was a little disheartened when I arrived though because of the bad weather.
+A typhoon traveled with us and the coast guard didn’t allow anyone to go to other islands and secret beaches.